Data Scientist Masters Program (18 Blogs) Become a Certified Professional

 5. Text Visualisation: Using histograms and word clouds to represent significant words is one of the important steps in text mining because it helps you understand the most essential words in the document.

-So these were a few Data Science Projects to get you started.
+So these were a few Projects on Data Science to get you started.
 I’ve provided you with the blueprint to solve each of these use cases, all you have to do is follow the steps.
 Don’t hesitate if you want to experiment and do your own thing.

 Also, don’t forget to share your implementation in the comment section, I would love to know how your solution turned out.